james-livefront/livefront-ai-guidance/02-getting-started.md

 1. Pick a project with poor documentation
 2. Feed AI the main files and ask for README
 3. Edit for accuracy and tone
-4. Time saved: ~2 hours -> 30 minutes
+4. Note the efficiency gain

 **Afternoon Exercise**: API Documentation

 1. Point AI at your endpoints
 2. Generate OpenAPI/Swagger docs
 3. Review for accuracy
-4. Time saved: ~3 hours -> 45 minutes
+4. Note the efficiency gain

 #### Testing Day (Day 5)